Hampshire Militia: Ireland and Scotland

 Until now the Hampshire Militia had never served outside Southern England.
-That changed in 1811, when the government invited English militia regiments to volunteer for two years' service in Ireland.
+That changed in 1811, when the Interchange Act was passed in July to allow English militia regiments to volunteer for two years' service in Ireland.
 The North Hampshires did so, and at the end of August the regiment sailed from Bristol to Dublin, and was stationed at Strabane for its period of service in Ireland.
 In May 1813 it returned across the Irish Sea to Scotland, where it was quartered at Haddington until November, when it marched back to Portsmouth.
 The South Hants Light Infantry was rushed north by hired carts in 1812 as part of a militia concentration in response to the Luddite riots.
 It served in Yorkshire and Lancashire and then in April 1813 the regiment was also ordered to Scotland, where it was housed at Dunbar Barracks for the next year.
 Early in 1814 the South Hants moved to Musselburgh Barracks, where the duties included guarding Penicuik Prison.
 While the regiment was at Musselburgh news arrived that Napoleon had abdicated and the war was over.
 The South Hampshire Light Infantry sailed from Leith to Gravesend before marching to Portsmouth to be disembodied on 16 July 1814.
 The North Hampshire Militia marched from Portsmouth to Winchester where they were paid off on 18 July.

 However, Napoleon returned from exile in 1815, initiating the Hundred Days campaign.
 The Hampshire Militia was re-embodied in June and July (just after the decisive Battle of Waterloo was fought).
 The South Hants LI was quartered at Gosport Old Barracks and on 6 December it embarked for service in Ireland.
 However, bad weather prevented the ships from sailing and it disembarked next day.
 The warrant for disembodying the regiment was received on 15 January 1816, and this was carried out on 1 February.
 The North Hants remained quartered at Winchester until 1 February when it was also disembodied.

 Long Peace

 After Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were occasionally held, the regiments were rarely assembled for training: the Hampshire Militia regiments were embodied in 1820, 1821 and 1825, but not again until 1831, and never thereafter.
-The permanent staffs of non-commissioned officers and drummers were progressively reduced.
+The permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
+In 1845–46 there was an effort to replace elderly members of the permanent staff and to appoint a few younger officers from the county gentry, though they had no duties to perform.
 The Isle of Wight Militia had long claimed to be Light Infantry, and this was accepted in 1846.